 Are slow cookers safe to leave unattended?
-The a big question for most of us at any point in our lives.
+This a big question for most of us at any point in our lives.
 Is anything safe to leave unattended?
 In cooking, it is a bit more sensitive.

 If you are leaving your slow cooker on the ground in the children’s room, then yes, slow cookers are not safe to leave unattended.